 You have three years from the date of your injury – or the time you became aware it was linked to negligent treatment – to start a hospital claim.
 The only exception is if you were under 18 at the date of the incident when you have until your 21st birthday.

 It is also possible to act as a “litigation friend” for someone under the age of 18, or who is ruled legally unable to manage their financial affairs due to a mental disability.
-In this instance, any compensation paid will go into a trust to be used for the victim’s care and recovery, or to accrue interest until they can manage their finances themselves.
+In this instance, any compensation paid will go into a trust to be used for the victim’s care and recovery or to accrue interest until they can manage their finances themselves.

 Given the strict legal timelines for submitting hospital injury claims to court, we recommend you contact us as early as possible to give your case the best possible chance of being successful.
 For patient claims to be valid, you need to prove both that you received negligence hospital care and this care caused your injury.
 The onus is on the claimant to provide this evidence, and this information becomes harder to obtain as time passes, making it more difficult to sue a hospital for negligence.

-You can make a free, no obligation enquiry by contacting us today.
+You can make a free, no-obligation enquiry by contacting us today.
 One of our expert medical negligence experts will talk to you about your experience to ascertain if your negligence hospital claim has a good chance of success and give you professional advice about whether or not you can proceed.
 If so, we will act on your behalf by compiling evidence and raising the claim with your care provider, negotiating and advising to achieve the best possible outcome for you.

 The Medical Negligence Experts is respected in our field not only for the success we achieve for our clients but because of our high standards of customer service.
-All our claimants, and hospital negligence claims UK, are treated equally regardless of the seriousness or nature of their injury.
+All our claimants and hospital negligence claims in the UK, are treated equally regardless of the seriousness or nature of their injury.
 The right compensation represents the ability for you to move beyond your injury, so why would you expect any less from us?

 When you sue for medical negligence, you will not be passed around from stranger to stranger, but provided with a dedicated medical negligence solicitor who will support and represent you for the duration of your claim.
 You will have their email address and phone number, so you know you will be able to share information or obtain answers from a person who understands your claim and will not make you repeat details.
 Making successful compensation claims for medical negligence may be our business, but that does not mean we forget it can be confusing and stressful for those who have never had to make a claim or be involved with the legal system before.

 Obtaining compensation for medical negligence can be a lengthy process, but you can start it today.
-To sue hospital for negligence UK, contact The Medical Negligence Experts now.
+To sue a hospital for negligence UK, contact The Medical Negligence Experts now.

 Need some help?